fyr77/EnvyUpdate/README.md

 Download the [latest release](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.exe) (or as a [.zip](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.zip)) and run it.
 Windows SmartScreen Messages can be safely ignored.
 They only happen because this project is not digitally signed.

-Legacy 2.x versions (old UI, no automatic driver installation) will continue to be supported and fixed for the time being.
-Please see [the v2 branch](https://github.com/fyr77/EnvyUpdate/tree/v2) for these.

 The application itself does not update itself.
 If you notice any bugs or issues, be sure to check for a new version on GitHub!

-Enabling Autostart will create a shortcut of EnvyUpdate in the Windows startup folder.
+Enabling Autostart will create a shortcut of EnvyUpdate in the Windows startup folder (shell:startup).

 ### Virus warnings